 Senior management told me I needed to be aligned with the rest of Europe.
 I was totally dumbfounded when they told me my name would be changed to Snickers.
-I searched the dictionary to find out the meaning of snickers: the definition is to make a gentle high-pitched neigh in reference to a horse or an act or sound of snickering, whereas marathon is defined as a long-distance running race, strictly one of 26 miles 385 yards, or a long and difficult task.
+I searched the dictionary to find out the meaning of snickers: the definition is to make a gentle high-pitched neigh in reference to a horse or an act or sound of snickering!
+The word marathon is defined as a long-distance running race, strictly one of 26 miles 385 yards, or a long and difficult task.
 Honourable Judge, as you can see, I am not a horse!
 In connection with the word marathon, I am packed with energy and nutrients to enable the consumer to push through a marathon and complete long and difficult tasks.
-My current name, Snickers, has also been associated with ladies underwear… knickers!
+My current name, Snickers, is also associated with ladies underwear… knickers!

 I bring my case to you with the hope that you understand the pain and frustration I have endured for many years.
 In the words of pop artist Taylor Swift, I believe it’s time to shake it off; Snickers needs to go, and Marathon needs to come back!

 I know my time remaining to plead my case is limited, but, honourable Judge, I would be grateful if you can review the final pieces of evidence below: footage of television commercials during the 1970s and 1980s when my name was Marathon.
-The last television commercial below, was recorded when I was forced to reveal my new identity in 1990; you can clearly see all the confusion it caused.
+The last television commercial below, was recorded when I was forced to reveal my new name in 1990; you can clearly see all the confusion it caused.
 I await with anxious anticipation for your final decision.